 Membership in the nursing student organization is open to all students who are enrolled in the nursing program.
+Pre-nursing students can attend meetings as non-voting members.

 Phi Beta Lambda

 Wor-Wic's chapter of Phi Beta Lambda provides opportunities for students enrolled in business-related programs (accounting, business, computer studies, hotel-motel-restaurant management and office technology) to gain leadership and business skills by participating in chapter, state and national programs, including conferences, fund raising, business ventures and competitions.